Luke-Grundvig/cs260-byu/notes.md

 9. Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser? study what happens on connect, disconnect and message (on.connection, on.Message, on.close)
+    Connect: The connection is established after the connect is successfully completed.
+Disconnect: The disconnect route is executed after the connection is closed.
+The connection can be closed by the server or by the client.
+The server only receives a disconnect message if the client sends it.

 10. What is the WebSocket protocol used for? calls from client to server, both can send a message